The Baltic States, NATO, and Russia

 To provide further assistance with acculturation and additional opportunities to develop language skills, students are matched with peer conversation partners.
 Program faculty interview and select conversation partners from students enrolled at Tallinn University.
 Conversation partners formally meet with students twice per week.
 In addition to academic support, conversation partners take a personal interest in their American colleagues, often inviting them to their homes and introducing them to their friends and family.
 Many students report that their conversation partners provide invaluable opportunities for them to find new social networks.
 The development of such friendships is a key component of successful acculturation and language development.
 Students also typically develop new friendships through a wide range of extracurricular activities, including sports teams, culture clubs, discussion clubs, musical instrument lessons, choirs, and volunteer service in the host community.

-About Tallinn
+About Tallinn University

-About the Host University
+About Tallinn University

 Financial Aid